Grassroots - No party games

 with no private commercial companies given management and control

 Sadly this is not a quick-fix.
-But we are determined to continue our campaign.
+Access to healthcare is a right we all deserve and is a symbol of a civilised society.
+We are determined to continue our campaign.

 And we invite you to join us.